Blockadia

 Blockadia is a global anti-extractivism movement; and a roving, transnational conflict zone where everyday people obstruct development of extractive projects, especially in the fossil fuel industry.
-Blockadia resistance movements differ from mainstream environmentalism by use of confrontational tactics such as civil disobedience, mass arrests, lockdowns, and blockades to contest perceived threats arising from extractivist projects’ contributions to global climate change and local environmental injustice.
-Some researchers have concluded that Blockadia contributes to a transition toward a more just society.

-Blockadia's divergence from mainstream environmentalism was initially identified in relation to environmental conflicts that contested development of the Alberta Tar Sands.
-Increasing use of Blockadia tactics may indicate that more people are losing trust in capitalism’s ability to avert a climate crisis.
+Blockadia resistance movements differ from mainstream environmentalism by use of confrontational tactics such as civil disobedience, mass arrests, lockdowns, and blockades to contest perceived threats arising from extractivist projects' contributions to global climate change and local environmental injustice.
+These movements are also sometimes referred to as "leave fossil fuels underground" (LFFU) movements.
+Some researchers have concluded that Blockadia movements aim to contribute to a transition toward a more just society.
+Increasing use of Blockadia tactics may indicate that more people are losing trust in capitalism's ability to avert a climate crisis.

+While many examples of Blockadia movements exist worldwide, researcher Joan Martínez-Alier find that many include collective organizing against some or all of the following injustices: violation of human rights, contamination of water and soil, air pollution, unjust land and water acquisition, loss of biodiversity, health impacts, and poor working conditions.

 Background

+Blockadia and carbon emissions

+Scholars have posited that Blockadia movements are plausibly an avenue for global carbon dioxide emission reduction.
+The International Energy Agency's report on CO2 Emissions in 2022 cites that global energy-related carbon dioxide emissions reached a high of 38.6 Gt.
+While international negotiations have resulted in an agreement for promised reduction of 20 billion tons of carbon dioxide per year, scholar Joan Martínez-Alier argues that bottom-up grassroots movements like Blockadia will prove more effective in spurring on reduction of emissions than top-down international policy.
+This theory remains debated amongst climate scholars.

+State-corporate crime

 Failure of corporations and governments to address the climate crisis has been described as state-corporate crime.
-In particular, scholars have presented evidence that collusion between the Canadian government and multi-national corporations to develop of the Alberta Tar Sands is an example of state-corporate crime, because tar sands oil is especially resource intensive to extract, refine, and transport.
+This has been cited as a driving force for Blockadia and LFFU movements to fight corporations involved in projects that produce extreme levels of carbon emissions.
+In one particular example, scholars have presented evidence that collusion between the Canadian government and multi-national corporations to develop of the Alberta Tar Sands is an example of state-corporate crime, because tar sands oil is especially resource intensive to extract, refine, and transport.
 Tar sands contribute disproportionately to carbon emissions.
-These scholars say that tar sands’ contributions to global warming and ecological destruction constitute an assault on humans and other species, including local residents and First Nations communities.
+These scholars say that tar sands' contributions to global warming and ecological destruction constitute an assault on humans and other species, including local residents and First Nations communities.